FatalPhoenixx/CPSC456-Assignment2/README.txt

 Explain what is happening.
 Do some research in order to find out what the above copy command does.
 In your explanation be sure to explain the role of each argument in the above command.
 Also, be sure to explain how Windows handles files which leads to the above behavior.

 The copy command is used to copy one or more files known as the source files, and store them into the destination file.
-The /B argument means it’s in binary mode, placing both files’ bytes into the destination file.
+The /B argument means itâ€™s in binary mode, placing both filesâ€™ bytes into the destination file.
 Windows handles this behavior by having the copied files stored in the same format they are found in, meaning the copied files can be used just as you would use the original.